Adversarial Multi-Agent Reinforcement Learning for Proactive False Data Injection Detection

-Figure~\ref{fig:train} illustrates the training rewards under $5$ independent simulation runs.
-In the following figures, only the results of the training run that leads to the highest accuracy for the MARL-D are shown.
+In the following two figures, only the results of the training run that leads to the highest accuracy for the MARL-D are shown.
 As shown in Fig.~\ref{fig:coe}, the adversary typically chooses $c_t=-1$ because a negative value of $c_t$ leads to more impactful attacks \cite{Romesh}.
-Figure~\ref{fig:fre_train} shows the resulting frequency instability of each bus caused by the MARL-A.
+Fig.~\ref{fig:fre_train} shows the resulting frequency instability of each bus caused by the MARL-A.

-As shown in Table \ref{tab:p_com_nowup}, the MARL-D outperforms the offline defender against adversarial attacks in all the independent simulation runs.
-Despite different adversaries, the MARL-D achieves more than $60\%$ detection accuracy.
-In contrast, for the third training run, the offline defender accuracy dropped to $36\%$ for the MARL-A attack.
-This is a remarkable result since MARL-A does not have knowledge of the synthetic FDIA used to train the offline defender, and suggests that data-based FDIA defenders are vulnerable to examples that deviate from the training dataset.
-Figure~\ref{fig:det_action} shows the attacked bus index and the identified attacked bus by the MARL-D and the offline defender.
+Ref.~\cite{wang2020locational} utilizes the convolutional neural network (CNN) as the classifier to detect the exact locations of FDIA based on the observed system states at each timestep.
+As shown in Table \ref{tab:p_com_nowup_fre}, the MARL-D also outperforms the offline, CNN-based defender against adversarial attacks in all the independent simulation runs.
+As expected, the MARL-D outperforms the offline detection when exercised against the MARL-A, but the accuracy gap between MARL-D and Offline-D is larger than in the distribution case.
+Fig.~\ref{fig:det_action} shows the attacked bus index and the identified attacked bus by the MARL-D based on the trained policy in the fifth run.
 Both the offline defender and the MARL-D successfully catch the attacked bus index $6$, which indicates that continuously attacking the same bus is likely to be captured.
 However, the MARL-D outperforms the offline defender when the adversary rapidly varies its action.

-\subsection{Warmed-up MARL detection}
+\subsubsection{Warmed-up MARL detection}

-In this section, we investigate whether it is reasonable to rely on an MARL training framework to construct a detection method that generalizes well to unseen attacks.
-These refer to FDIAs that may not be discovered by the MARL-A during the training process.
-For this experiment, we gauge our defender's performance against FDIAs that would cause the most system disruption, i.e., when the adversary chooses $c_t = -1$ over the entire control horizon (which is referred to as \textit{time-invariant} attack) \cite{Romesh}.
+In this section, we investigate whether it is reasonable to rely on an MARL training framework to construct a detection method that performs well on synthetic and adversarially generated attacks.
+For this experiment, the defender is exercised against synthetic FDIAs that would cause the largest system disruption, i.e., when the adversary chooses $c_t = -1$ over the entire control horizon (which is referred to as \textit{time-invariant} attack)~\cite{Romesh}.